Optimal protection and savings strategies: How to secure your child's financial future

 More useful links

-Destatis provides information on educational finances and funding in Germany.
+Destatis provides information on education finance and funding in Germany.

-Destatis offers statistics on households and families in Germany.
+Destatis provides statistics on households and families in Germany.

-The Federal Ministry of Finance provides information on planned tax changes in Germany for the year 2025.
+The Federal Ministry of Finance provides information on planned tax changes in Germany for 2025.

-The Consumer Advice Centre gives advice on sensible saving for children and grandchildren.
+The Consumer Advice Centre offers advice on sensible saving for children and grandchildren.

-The German Pension Insurance offers information on orphan's pensions in Germany.
+The German Pension Insurance provides information on orphan's pension in Germany.

-The German Youth Institute (DJI) provides information on the living conditions and lifestyles of young people.
+The German Youth Institute (DJI) provides information on the life situations and lifestyles of young people.

 The Federal Agency for Civic Education (bpb) explains the concept of social security in Germany.